sst/guide/_examples/how-to-add-facebook-login-to-your-sst-apps.md

 ## Store the user data

-So far we haven't been storing the data Google's been returning through the **Callback URL**.
+So far we haven't been storing the data Facebook's been returning through the **Callback URL**.
 Let's create a database table to store this.

 #### Create a DynamoDB table